 Sofia is a Malaysian third-culture kid back in Kuala Lumpur on a month’s break and on a mission to learn about the city she’s from but knows so little about.
 She wanted to do something worthwhile which interests her, so she joined Zafigo as an intern; she started exploring the KL arts scene and became involved in volunteering as well.
-Before, she just thought KL was soulless, a place where people’s main interest were to eat and to ‘lepak’.
-She was proven so wrong.
 Through her assignments, she hopes to find her roots, understand her hometown and help others open up to a city full of soul.
 These are her adventures, written in a series.

 The Pertiwi Soup Kitchen is an organisation that was founded in 1967 by ten members, that first aimed to help the advancement of women and children.
-Since then, it has grown and now addresses other issues, such as education, feeding the homeless, gender inequality and fostering children.
+Since then, it has grown and now addresses other issues, such as education, feeding those who are homeless, gender inequality, and fostering children.

-Despite Pertiwi being an Islamic-based organisation, they do not discriminate who they offer help to.
+Despite Pertiwi being an Islamic-based organisation, they do not discriminate against who they offer help.

-Pertiwi has several on-going projects that occur weekly and monthly.
+Pertiwi has several ongoing projects that occur weekly and monthly.
 They are funded by fundraisers, corporate and individual donors.
-The Soup Kitchen that I was volunteering for the night with, is a van loaded with food that stops at several areas in Kuala Lumpur and distributes food to the homeless and those who do not have enough daily.
-There is also a medical car that joins the convoy with volunteer medics that treat the poor.
+The Soup Kitchen that I was volunteering for the night with, is a van loaded with food that stops at several areas in Kuala Lumpur and distributes food to those who do not have enough daily.
+There is also a medical car that joins the convoy with volunteer medics that treat those who need help.